meethune/VectorRelay/docs/DEPLOYMENT.md

 **This is normal** - Analytics Engine is an account-level feature that requires one-time enablement:

-1. Click the error link in deployment logs, or go to: Dashboard → Workers & Pages → Analytics Engine
+1. Go to Dashboard → Workers & Pages → Analytics Engine
 2. Click **"Enable Analytics Engine"** (one-time setup for your entire account)
-3. Re-deploy (push to GitHub or click "Retry deployment")
+3. Re-deploy (push to GitHub or run `npm run deploy`)
 4. **Note:** The dataset (`threat_metrics`) auto-creates on first use - you don't manually create it

 **Why this happens:**